-If you are a CEO, fire your board of directors, and replace that group with a “board of customers” (not a focus group) to whom you report (they can fire you).
+If you are a CEO, consider firing your board of directors, and replacing that group with a “board of customers” (not a focus group) to whom you would report (they can fire you).

 Your board of customers will tell you how to make your business a success, if you just listen.

 This group’s first suggestion might be to remove some of the words from your website bio, and replace those words with your email and telephone number so you can hear when your company is off course (or on course).

 Remember, you are are the captain of an airliner (company), and you must have feedback regarding how you are doing, otherwise, you are flying blind.